Mini-Project-2022/A.D.I.S-Project-Repo/README.md

 # Project-Repo
-## Repository containing al the necessary files and codes pertaining to the mini project.
+## Repository containing all the necessary files and codes pertaining to the mini project.